deep2000/assignment-solution/README.md

-# mod2solution
+# assignment solution
-solution of module 2
+solution of assignment